rPharaoh/cnvhost/README.md

 Bash script for creating Apache Virtual Host on linux systems ( tested on Ubuntu Server, CentOS )

-this script for making virtual hosts easy for fast web application testing, development when you need more then one hostname and spreated on one server
+this script for making virtual hosts easy for fast web application testing, development when you need more then one hostname and separated on one server

 creating new virtual host